Sign Up

 • Eyeglasses

-Assistance with other personal items is only allowed if it is on the care plan and the patient is mentally alert.
-This includes:
+Personal items for assistance can ONLY be used if they are on the care plan and if the patient is mentally alert.
+These items include:

 • Braces